braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing.md

 ![Compose Your Variants][170]

-### Step 3: schedule your campaign
+### Step 3: Schedule your campaign

 Test scheduling works the same as scheduling any other Braze campaign.
 All of Braze's [standard campaign scheduling options][175] are available.

-### Step 4: choose a segment and distribute your users across variants
+### Step 4: Choose a segment and distribute your users across variants

 Select segments to target, then distribute its members across your selected variants, as well as reserving a portion to send to the winning variant, if necessary.